top of page

 The 5-Minute Wind-Down Ritual

-Here’s a step-by-step guide to a simple ritual you can try tonight.
-It combines breathing, gentle movement, and reflection to ease your mind and body.
+Here’s a step-by-step guide to a simple ritual I can try tonight.
+It combines breathing, gentle movement, and reflection to ease my mind and body.

 Minute 1: Deep Breathing

-Start by sitting comfortably with your back straight but relaxed.
-Close your eyes if you like.
+I start by sitting comfortably with my back straight but relaxed.
+Closing my eyes helps.

-• Exhale gently through your mouth for a count of six
+• Exhale gently through my mouth for a count of six

 • Repeat this cycle three to four times

-Deep breathing activates your parasympathetic nervous system, which helps reduce stress and lower blood pressure.
+Deep breathing activates my parasympathetic nervous system, which helps reduce stress and lower blood pressure.

 Minute 2: Gentle Stretching

-Stand or remain seated and stretch your arms overhead, then slowly bend forward to touch your toes or reach toward the floor.
-Move gently and listen to your body.
+I stand or remain seated and stretch my arms overhead, then slowly bend forward to touch my toes or reach toward the floor.
+I move gently and listen to my body.

-• Stretch your neck by tilting your head side to side
+• Stretch my neck by tilting my head side to side

 These movements release physical tension that builds up during the day.